x2Ident/x2Ident/README.md

 It powers a proxy server which replaces generated one-time-keys with your real passwords.

-## Warning
-Until the first release this repository will be experimental.
-So we do not recommend to use x2Ident in production in this time.

 ## Installation
 * (install Apache2, mysql, php, python, pip, virtualenv)
 * clone repository